Skip to content

 priority: 1000000 # mapped from PriorityClass "ml-research"

-interruptionPenalty: 8192 # cluster default for this PriorityClass
+interruptionPenalty: "8192" # cluster default for this PriorityClass, in dollars

 You watch kubectl get pods -w.
-The pod transitions Pending → Running once a node joins.
-The CR’s .status.phase walks Pending → Acknowledged.
-If BigFleet can’t satisfy (cloud quota exhausted, no preemptable victims at this priority), .status.phase=Shortfall and .status.conditions carries a reason.
+The Pod transitions Pending → Running once a node joins.
+The CR’s .status.phase walks Pending → Acknowledged once the autoscaler has it in its NeedsTable; that’s the only transition the lifecycle supports.

 What you choose: your priorityClassName and (if your platform team mapped it differently) your interruptionPenalty.
 Both affect cost and whether you can be preempted.